-The financing of African oil and gas projects is not too different from the financing of these types of projects worldwide.
+The financing of African oil and gas projects is not too different from the financing of these type of projects worldwide.
 There is, however, a perception of greater political risk, which requires more political risk mitigation and different lenders.

-Partner Bruce Johnston, is Head of International Finance at Morgan, Lewis & Bockius LLP Helena Guidolin, is a Senior Associate in International Finance practice at Morgan, Lewis & Bockius LLP
+Bruce Johnston, is Head of International Finance at Morgan, Lewis & Bockius LLP

+Helena Guidolin, is a Senior International Finance Associate at Morgan, Lewis & Bockius LLP About Morgan, Lewis & Bockius LLP

-Morgan, Lewis & Bockius LLP was founded in 1873; Morgan Lewis offers more than 2,000 lawyers, patent agents, benefits advisers, regulatory scientists, and other specialists in 28 offices across the United States, Europe, Asia, and the Middle East.
+Founded in 1873, Morgan Lewis offers more than 2,000 lawyers, patent agents, benefits advisers, regulatory scientists, and other specialists-in 28 offices across the United States, Europe, Asia, and the Middle East.
 The firm provides comprehensive litigation, corporate, transactional, regulatory, intellectual property, and labor and employment legal services to clients of all sizes-from globally established industry leaders to just-conceived start-ups.

-This article was originally published in The Lawyer's Chronicle.
+This article was originally published in World Stage.